TradeIdeasPhilip/jpeg/README.md

 **Assumption**:
 When I look at all of the pixel values in the entire image, I expect some values to be much more common than other values.
-I.e. if I pass the list of pixel values to an entropy encoder, I'd expect to see appreciable compression.
+I.e. if I pass the list of pixel values to an entropy encoder, I’d expect to see appreciable compression.
 One transform will be considered _better_ than another if the resulting values would compress better.

 I am designing and optimizing this algorithm for the case when this is true.